str4d/tev/README.md

 ### Mount a Steam backup

-On Unix systems, `tev` can mount an existing Steam backup as a directory:
+On Unix systems with the default-enabled `mount` feature flag, `tev` can mount an existing Steam backup as a directory:

 ```bash
 $ tev backup mount --manifest-dir path/to/manifests path/to/backups/GameName ./mountpoint